keerthidasala/keerthidasala.github.io/_pages/service.md

 ## Invited Reviewer
 - IEEE/ACM Transactions on Networking
-- IEEE Transcations on Mobile Computing
+- IEEE Transactions on Mobile Computing
 - IEEE Journal on Selected Areas in Communications
 - IEEE Transactions on Wireless Communications
 - IEEE Transactions on Vehicular Technology